 8 October, 1159, the Gates of Toulouse, Southern France

 The great city of Toulouse glowed crimson in the setting sun.
 It would have been a beautiful sight, if it had not inspired Alfred Fitzwalter, Baron of Lenton, to think of the city as bathed in blood.
-Dismissing such morbid thoughts, he squinted at the three-tiered bell tower of the newly constructed Basilica of St. Sernin.
-He longed to explore this ancient city, which had proudly stood along the banks of the Garonne River for centuries, but he was currently barred from entering.
+Dismissing such morbid thoughts, he squinted at the three-tiered bell tower of the Basilica of St. Sernin.
+He longed to explore this ancient city, which had stood along the banks of the Garonne River for centuries, but he was barred from entering.

 Alfred was on a ridge west of the famous city.
 Below him, the army of King Henry II of England was encamped, creating a sea of men, tents, and smoldering fires that blanketed the land skirting the walls of the city.
-Behind Alfred, the Garonne flowed relentlessly towards its destiny in the Atlantic Ocean.
+Behind Alfred, the Garonne flowed towards its destiny in the Atlantic Ocean.
 To the north were the Massif Central mountains, and to the south, the Pyrenees, forming jagged horizons that had isolated Toulouse from both France and Spain, while the river and the Roman system of roads made the city a dominate force in the trade routes across southeast France.

-An irritated sigh from his life-long friend and liege lord, Duncan Fitzooth, the Earl of Huntingdon, distracted him from his musings.
+An irritated sigh from his lifelong friend and liege lord, Duncan Fitzooth, the Earl of Huntingdon, distracted him from his musings.
 The two men had only recently arrived to fulfill their obligations to King Henry, and they were joined by another vassal of Huntingdon’s, Hugh FitzCurzon, Baron of Gisborne.
-Duncan had sent Hugh to serve King Henry months ago, but the king’s ambitious plan to restore control of Toulouse to the Duchy of Aquitaine had required that nearly all the king’s able-bodied vassals participate in the campaign.
+Duncan had sent Hugh to serve King Henry months ago, but the king’s ambitious plan to restore control of Toulouse to the Duchy of Aquitaine had required that nearly all the king’s able-bodied vassals take part in the campaign.